risk-first/website/menagerie/Agency-Risk.md

 This is an important consideration:  in adopting _those_ tools, you are necessarily setting aside certain tools to manage [Agency Risk](Agency-Risk) as a result.

-We've looked at various different shades of [Agency Risk](Agency-Risk), and at three different mitigations for it.
+We've looked at various different shades of [Agency Risk](Agency-Risk) and three different mitigations for it.
 But [Agency Risk](Agency-Risk) is a concern at the level of _individual agents_, whether they are processes, people, systems or teams.

 So having looked at agents _individually_, it's time to look more closely at [Goals](Glossary#goal-in-mind), and the [Attendant Risks](Glossary#attendant-risk) when aligning them amongst multiple agents.